-The Colorado Medical Exemption Program is a special energy assistance program offered by Xcel Energy and overseen by the Chronic Care Collaborative.
-The program provides lower electric rates to Xcel Energy customers who meet specific medical qualifications.
+The Colorado Medical Exemption Program (CMEP) is a special energy assistance program offered by Xcel Energy and Black Hills Energy and overseen by the Chronic Care Collaborative.
+The program provides lower electric rates to customers who meet specific medical qualifications.

 Who Can Participate?

-Xcel Energy customers can participate if they meet the following requirements:
+Xcel Energy or Black Hills Energy customers may be eligible for CMEP if they meet the following requirements:

-- Have medical conditions that require high electric use during the summer and/or use life support equipment in their homes.
-(Some examples include: home dialysis, oxygen and CPAP machines and electric wheel chairs.)
+- Have medical conditions that require higher electric use during the summer and/or use life support equipment in their homes.
+(Some examples include: home dialysis, oxygen and CPAP machines, and electric wheelchairs.)

-Note: Customers must meet all four qualifiers to be approved for the program.
+Note: Customers must meet all qualifiers to be approved for the program.

 How To Apply:

-Note: Part of application must be signed and completed by your health care provider.
+Note: Page 2 of the application must be signed and completed by your health care provider.